Synchronization with prescribed transient behavior: Heterogeneous multi-agent systems under funnel coupling Extended arXiv version: Introduction

 \subsection{Novel funnel coupling law and system class}

-In this paper, we introduce a novel nonlinear time-varying coupling law, which overcomes the above mentioned restrictions, in particular, which \begin{itemize} \item can be designed in a fully decentralized manner, especially without the need of any global information such as the vector field of other agents or the number of agents in the network, \item does not require any additional assumptions on the individual vector fields such as stability in the broad sense or the common internal model assumption, \item does not need additional communication and uses only the given diffusive coupling terms, \item and achieves prescribed performance, in particular, uniform approximate synchronization with arbitrary precision. \end{itemize} For the set $\cN := \{1, \dots, N\}$ of agents, the individual dynamics for agent $i\in\cN$ are assumed to be given by\footnote{ If the input gain is not unity as illustrated in \eqref{eq:eachdyn} and possibly state-dependent such as $g_i(t, x_i(t))$ but still invertible and known, then, by re-defining the input $\hat{u}_i := u_i/g_i$, it can be seen that the system satisfies the assumption under consideration.}
+In this paper, we introduce a novel nonlinear time-varying coupling law, which overcomes the above mentioned restrictions, in particular, which \begin{itemize} \item can be designed in a fully decentralized manner, especially without the need of any global information such as the vector fields of other agents or the structure of communication graph, \item does not require any additional assumptions on the individual vector fields such as stability in the broad sense or the common internal model assumption, \item does not need additional communication and uses only the given diffusive coupling terms, \item and achieves prescribed performance, in particular, uniform approximate synchronization with arbitrary precision. \end{itemize} For the set $\cN := \{1, \dots, N\}$ of agents, the individual dynamics for agent $i\in\cN$ are assumed to be given by

 where $\mathcal{N}_i$ is a subset of $\mathcal{N}$ whose elements are the indices of the agents that send the information to agent~$i$.
+The coefficient $\alpha_{ij}$ is the $ij$-th element of the adjacency matrix that represents the given graph.

+\begin{assum1} The communication graph induced by the adjacency element $\alpha_{ij}$ is undirected and connected, and thus, the Laplacian matrix $\mathcal{L}$ is symmetric, having one simple eigenvalue of zero. \QEDD \end{assum1}

-The coefficient $\alpha_{ij}$ is the $ij$-th element of the adjacency matrix that represents the given fixed undirected interconnection graph.
-In the description, the internal state at time $t \in \mathbb{R}$ is represented by $x_i(t) \in \mathbb{R}$, and $u_i : [t_0, \infty) \times \R \to \R$ is the nonlinear time-varying coupling law to be presented later on, which is a continuous mapping from the diffusive coupling term $\nu_i$ to the control input and is possibly time-varying.
-It is a {\it heterogeneous} multi-agent system in the sense that the vector field $f_i$ is possibly different from each other.
-We only assume the following properties on the open loop dynamics of each agent.
+In the description, the (scalar) state at time $t \in \mathbb{R}$ is represented by $x_i(t) \in \mathbb{R}$, and $u_i : [t_0, \infty) \times \R \to \R$ is the nonlinear time-varying coupling law to be presented later on, which is a continuous mapping from the diffusive error term $\nu_i$ to the control input and is possibly time-varying.
+Note that for the control design only the knowledge of the diffusive term \eqref{eq:eachdyn_nui} is assumed and that neither the knowledge of the agent's own state $x_i$ nor the neighbors' state $x_j$ is required.
+It is a {\it heterogeneous} multi-agent system in the sense that each agent $i$ has its own vector field $f_i$.
+We assume the following properties on the open loop dynamics of each agent.

 \begin{assum1} For each $i\in\cN$, the function $f_i:[t_0, \infty) \times \mathbb{R} \to \mathbb{R}$ is measurable in $t$, locally Lipschitz with respect to $x_i$, and bounded on each compact subset of $\R$ uniformly in $t \in [t_0, \infty)$. \QEDD \end{assum1}